winklermw-mz/AIProxy/README.md

 ## Availabe Model Providers

 ### GitHub
-- Model: `openai/gpt-4.1-nano` (fixed intentionally, i.e. cannot be selected using the `model` parameter)
+- Model: `openai/gpt-4.1-nano` by default, other models can be selected using the `model` parameter
 - Endpoint: `https://models.github.ai/inference`
 - Auth: `GITHUB_TOKEN`